 Definition of social cost – Social cost is the total cost to society.
-It includes both private costs plus any external costs.
+It includes private costs plus any external costs.

 Example of social cost – smoking